Johan-Mi/ScratchCompiler/README.md

 stage:
 	...
 ```
 There can only be one stage.
-It can contain variables, lists, costumes, and
+It can contain variables, lists, costumes and
 procedures.

 ### Sprites